7 Awesome practical ways for wellness in your home office

 Bargh states that “Physical warmth can make us see others as warmer people, but also cause us to be warmer — more generous and trusting — as well.”

 The practical advice Bargh takes away from his study is that you best make important decisions with a cold drink in hand.
-The reason for this is that cold sensation stimulates the part of the brain that triggers caution in economic and trust decisions.
+This is because cold sensation stimulates the part of the brain that triggers caution in economic and trust decisions.

 3. Time management